Scotland with autistic children

-Entry requirements and passport
+Entry requirements for Scotland and passport validity

 If you are travelling from outside the UK, check current UK entry rules and visa requirements before booking.
 Immigration rules can change and it is always better to confirm in advance.

-Healthcare and travel insurance
+Healthcare and travel insurance for travelling to Scotland with autism

-The NHS operates across Scotland.
-UK residents can access care as normal (for free).
 If you are travelling from overseas, ensure you have appropriate travel insurance that covers pre-existing conditions and additional support needs.
+Make sure to declare all of your/your child’s health needs and diagnosis to ensure you are compliant with the terms and conditions of the insurance.

 Weather and seasonal planning